 Authors: Gabriele Oligeri, Savio Sciancalepore, Omar Adel Ibrahim, Roberto Di Pietro

 They have been acquired using a a smartphone running the Android Operating System version 8.1.0, kernel version 4.4.95+, equipped with a MT6739 Quad Core processor running at 1.3Ghz, 8GB of ROM memory and 1GB of RAM memory.
 The smartphone features two Subscriber Identication Module (SIM) cards, thus being able to receive messages from two different operators at the same time.
-To orchestrate the acquisition, we have developed a dedicated Android application, able to collect information from both the cellular network and the GPS infrastructure at the same time.
-The user can specify a sampling period T; then, every T seconds, the application logs the information from the in-range Base Stations (BS) (by calling the Android method getAllCellInfo) and the current location of the smartphone (MT) obtained via the GPS (using the Android methods requestLocationUpdates and getLastKnownLocation of the LocationManager library).
+To orchestrate the acquisition, we have developed a dedicated Android application, able to collect information from the cellular network, the WiFi infrastructure, and the GPS infrastructure at the same time.
+The user can specify a sampling period T; then, every T seconds, the application logs the information from the in-range Base Stations (BS) (by calling the Android method getAllCellInfo), the information from the neighboring WiFi networks, and the current location of the smartphone (MT) obtained via the GPS (using the Android methods requestLocationUpdates and getLastKnownLocation of the LocationManager library).

 Then, it generates a log-file with all the information.